wp-plugins/wp-simple-firewall/readme.txt

 A new menu item will appear on the left-hand side called 'Simple Firewall'.

+== Frequently Asked Questions ==

+= My server has a firewall, why do I need this plugin? =

+This plugin is more of an application firewall, rather than a server/network firewall.
+It is designed to interpret web calls to your site to look for and find attempts to circumvent it and gain unauthorized access or cause damage.

+Your network firewall is designed to restrict access to your server based on certain types of network traffic.
+The WordPress Simple Firewall is designed to restrict access to your site, based on certain type of web calls.

 = How does the IP Whitelist work? =

 Any IP address that is on the whitelist will not be subject to any of the firewall scanning/processing.
 This setting takes priority over all other settings.

-= How does the wp-login.php block work? =
+= Does the IP Whitelist/Blacklist support IP ranges? =

-If the IP whitelist is empty, this setting is ignored.
-This stops you from easily locking yourself out.

-When enabled, and there are valid IP addresses in the whitelist, any access to wp-login.php will be blocked from a visitor who's IP address is not on the whitelist.
+Yes.
+To specify a range you do something like:  192.168.1.10-192.168.1.20

-= I've locked myself out from the WordPress login screen! =
+= I've locked myself out from my own site! =

-This happens when ALL the following 3 conditions are all met:
+This happens when any the following 3 conditions are met:

-*	you turn on the option to restrict access to wp-login.php,
-*	you have at least 1 IP address in the IP Whitelist, and
+*	you have added your IP address to the firewall blacklist,
-*	your current IP address is not on the IP Whitelist.
+*	you have enabled 2 factor authentication and email doesn't work on your site (and you haven't chosen the override option)

-This plugin offers the ability to completely turn off (and on) the WordPress Simple Firewall by creating a specific file in the plugin folder.
+You can completely turn OFF (and ON) the WordPress Simple Firewall by creating a special file in the plugin folder.

 Here's how: